 How To Do Spider Curls

-To do spider curls, set an incline bench at an angle of 30-45 degrees.
-Next, lie face down on the bench so your chest is resting a the top and your arms are hanging straight down towards the floor.
+Set an incline bench at 30-45 degrees to do spider curls.
+Next, lie face down on the bench with your chest resting at the top.
+Then let your arms hang straight down towards the floor.

 Tip: You can carry the bar over the bench as you get in position.
 Or you can have a partner hand it to you after you lie face down.

 From this starting position, curl the weight up towards your face while keeping your upper arms relatively still.
-At the top, your arms should be bent at a 90-degree angle or less.
+At the top, your arms should be bent 90-degrees or less.

 Now lower the weight until your arms are straight again.
 But don’t let your biceps relax at the bottom, keep them under constant tension.
 After your set, drop the weight or lift it back over the bench.